Car Accident Trial Process in DC

 If The Appeal Is Lost, What Happens Next?

-The trial court’s determination is final if the appeal is lost and there are no additional appellate court-level appeals.
+If the appeal is lost and there are no additional appellate court-level appeals, the trial court’s determination is final.
 In Washington, DC, the Superior Court represents the trial level.
 Then, there is the District of Columbia Court of Appeals.
 Thus, there are two levels of courts in DC.